 This site provides information and best practice advice on service level agreements, IT service level agreements, and service level management.
 You can also browse our extensive service level agreement (SLA) book and template store.

 Read on for more information on SLAs and service level management, and the available books and templates covering the subject.

 Service level management and SLAs are key parts of the ITIL® approach to service management, although they are now becoming more and more commonly deployed outside the service management and ITIL arenas.
 Service Level Agreement: A legal and practical guide is an essential resource to guide you on the legal and practical aspects of their usage.

 In general, service level agreements are commonly used for setting out how two parties have agreed that a specific service (usually, but not necessarily, IT-related) will be delivered by one party to another party, and the standards or levels to which the service will be delivered.

 Service level management on the other hand deals with the monitoring and reporting on service levels.
 It ensures that the service levels within the SLAs are monitored and, if they are not met, the relevant processes are informed so that they can take the appropriate actions.

-While there are a number of useful books on SLAs, The Complete Guide to IT Service Level Agreements (Third edition) is probably the best available.
-The Definitive Guide to IT Service Metrics is also a helpful reference resource.
+While there are a number of useful books on SLAs, The Definitive Guide to IT Service Metrics is a helpful reference resource.

 At a simplistic level, network and internet service providers use SLAs as a means to describe the minimum service to which they are prepared to commit themselves.
 At a more useful level, SLAs are used between independent organisations, as well as between divisions of the same organisation, as an effective means of setting out the planned relationship between the two.